 Large Data Center:

-• Power demand: 100-200 MW continuous
+- Power demand: 100-200 MW continuous

-• Annual consumption: 876,000-1,752,000 MWh
+- Annual consumption: 876,000-1,752,000 MWh

-• Employment: 20-50 permanent staff
+- Employment: 20-50 permanent staff

-• Economic output: £50-100 million GVA
+- Economic output: £50-100 million GVA

 Manufacturing Facility (Equivalent Power):

-• Power demand: 100 MW average
+- Power demand: 100 MW average

-• Annual consumption: 500,000-700,000 MWh (due to operational variations)
+- Annual consumption: 500,000-700,000 MWh (due to operational variations)

-• Employment: 800-1,500 permanent staff
+- Employment: 800-1,500 permanent staff

-• Economic output: £150-300 million GVA
+- Economic output: £150-300 million GVA

-This comparison reveals why data center growth disproportionately affects business energy costs relative to economic benefits.
-Data centers consume electricity at higher intensity per unit of employment or economic output, driving business energy costs upward for established industries providing greater economic value per kilowatt-hour.
+This comparison reveals why data center growth disproportionately affects business costs relative to economic benefits.
+Data centers consume electricity at higher intensity per unit of employment or economic output, driving energy costs upward for established industries providing greater economic value per kilowatt-hour.

 Regional Business Energy Costs Variation

 The National Energy System Operator (NESO) has estimated that data centre growth in Great Britain could add up to 71 TWh of electricity demand over the next 25 years.
-This demand concentrates in specific UK regions, creating geographic variation in business energy costs:
+This demand concentrates in specific UK regions, creating geographic variation in costs:

-High-Impact Regions (Elevated Business Energy Costs):
+High-Impact Regions (Elevated Energy Costs):

-• West London and Thames Valley
+- West London and Thames Valley

-• Manchester and Northwest England
+- Manchester and Northwest England

-• Central Scotland
+- Central Scotland

-• East London data center corridor
+- East London data center corridor

-Connection Delays Driving Business Energy Costs
+Connection Delays Driving Energy Costs

-The most immediate impact on business energy costs manifests through grid connection challenges.
+The most immediate impact on energy costs manifests through grid connection challenges.
 When data centers secure large connections, they typically exhaust primary substation capacity, triggering requirements for upstream network reinforcement before additional connections proceed.

-A typical scenario affecting business energy costs:
+A typical scenario affecting business costs:

-1. Data center applies for 150 MW grid connection in commercial district
+- Data center applies for 150 MW grid connection in commercial district

-2. Connection approval exhausts regional capacity
+- Connection approval exhausts regional capacity

-3. Manufacturing facility subsequently requesting 8 MW connection faces 24-36 month delay
+- Manufacturing facility subsequently requesting 8 MW connection faces 24-36 month delay

-4. Delay forces manufacturer to either abandon location or pay £500K-£2M for dedicated infrastructure upgrades
+- Delay forces manufacturer to either abandon location or pay £500K-£2M for dedicated infrastructure upgrades

 Wholesale Market Dynamics

-Business energy costs directly correlate with wholesale electricity prices.
+Business costs directly correlate with wholesale electricity prices.
 In January 2025, UK wholesale prices spiked to £250/MWh—reflecting tight supply-demand balance exacerbated by data center demand growth.
 For context, wholesale prices averaged £36/MWh in early 2020 before the energy crisis and data center expansion accelerated.

-Current Business Energy Costs Breakdown:
+Current Energy Costs Breakdown:

-• Wholesale electricity: 45-50% of total business energy costs
+- Wholesale electricity: 45-50% of total costs

-• Network charges: 20-25% of business energy costs
+- Network charges: 20-25%

-• Policy costs: 8-12% of business energy costs
+- Policy costs: 8-12%

-• Supplier margins: 5-8% of business energy costs
+- Supplier margins: 5-8%

 Capacity Market Competition